Seal of the Confessional (Anglicanism): Henry VIII and the English Reformation

 The whole system of spiritual jurisdiction and the administration of canon law in England was transformed by the advent of the English Reformation.
 The reign of King Henry VIII saw the advent of an independent Church of England, constituted with the king as supreme head.
 The Statute of the Six Articles, passed in 1540, declared that "auricular confession is expedient and necessary to be retained and continued, used and frequented in the Church of God".
-Therefore, there is no reason to think that the Seal of Confession would not have been observed in the Church of England.

 Canon 113

 Historically, the only occasion in which the confidentiality of a confession was imposed as a duty by the Church of England seems to have been in the canons that were made in 1603.
 Canon 113 deals with the suppression of evil deeds by the reporting thereof by the persons concerned with the administration of each parish.
 It provides for the presentment to the ordinary by parsons, vicars, or curates of the crimes and iniquities committed in the parish.
 It concludes with the following reservation:

 There are two points to be observed in the canon: First, there is an express exemption from the duty of secrecy where such duty should conflict with one imposed by the civil power under a certain penalty.
 There does not appear to have been, in fact, at that time any law which made the mere concealment of any crime, including treason, an offence punishable with forfeiture of life.
 This in no way affects the principle laid down in the canon.
 The exemption is a marked departure from the pre-Reformation ecclesiastical law on the subject as shown by the pre-Reformation English canons and otherwise.
 Second, even apart from the exemption, the language used to declare the injunction bears a marked contrast to the language used to declare the secrecy in pre-Reformation days.
 It is evident that secrecy is not quasi of the essence of confession, as William Lyndwood had declared it to be at the time which he wrote.
-The notion of secrecy as explained by the Fourth Lateran Council, and the English Councils of Durham and Oxford - which made stringent decrees - seems to have been ended by the English Reformation.
+The notion of secrecy as explained by the Fourth Lateran Council, and the English Councils of Durham and Oxford – which made stringent decrees – seems to have been ended by the English Reformation.